-Forcing horses to pull oversized loads isn’t romantic—it’s cruel.
+Making horses pull oversized loads like carriages is cruel.
 Horses are forced to toil in all weather extremes, dodge traffic, and pound the pavement all day long.
-These gentle animals suffer from respiratory ailments because they breathe in exhaust fumes, and they develop debilitating leg problems from walking on hard surfaces.
-In some cases, horses have even dropped dead from heatstroke after working in scorching summer heat and humidity.
+They may develop respiratory ailments because they breathe in exhaust fumes, and they can suffer debilitating leg problems from walking on hard surfaces.
+Horses have dropped dead from heatstroke after working in scorching summer heat and humidity.

 Accidents Waiting to Happen

-Horses are extremely sensitive to loud noises and unexpected sounds—and busy city streets have plenty of both.
-Horses and people have been seriously hurt—with some injuries resulting in fatalities—when horses have become spooked and run amok.
+Horses are sensitive and skittish animals.
+Animals and people have been seriously hurt—and even killed—when horses have become spooked and run amok.

 There have also been countless incidents in which carriages have been hit by impatient or careless drivers.
 Accidents have occurred in nearly every city where carriage rides are allowed.